 Fortunately, there are ways to marry profit with principles, and it’s not a new concept.
 Decades ago, the original ‘ethical’ investments were launched.
 These typically excluded investments in companies whose products people found morally wrong.
-The variety and scope of these investments have expanded rapidly in recent years, with an increasing focus on positive actions taken by companies and an alignment with targets, for instance in respect to climate change, recycling or social improvement.
+The variety and scope of these investments have expanded rapidly in recent years, with an increasing focus on positive actions taken by companies and an alignment with targets, for instance in respect to climate change, recycling, or social improvement.

-It also usually means avoiding businesses involved in areas deemed harmful or unethical such as alcohol, tobacco, gambling, weapons or animal testing.
+Responsible investing also usually means avoiding businesses involved in areas deemed harmful or unethical such as alcohol, tobacco, gambling, weapons or animal testing.
 Meanwhile, issues such as energy efficiency, water scarcity, safety, and diversity could be specifically targeted as investment themes.

+The more investors avoid a company's shares the more it can affect the company’s 'cost of capital' to invest, which affects profitability.
 Most businesses are now aware there is increasing emphasis on transparency and high standards that go beyond the traditional financial variables that most investors have historically focussed on.
-Ultimately, this affects the extent to which they can attract capital and the rates at which they can borrow, so they have a vested interest in improving.
+Ultimately, these affect the extent to which they can attract capital and the rates at which they can borrow, so they have a vested interest in improving.

 - Think about why and how you want to invest.
 Is it for you or a child, and for what purpose is it – retirement or nearer term?
 This will dictate the type of investment product you use, such as an ISA, Junior ISA or Pension.

 - Consider how much you are going to contribute and how often.
 Like any other form of investing, you’ll need to think about whether you can invest as a lump sum, or will you invest in a series of lump sums or monthly contributions.